taw00/manuscript-css/v5.0/examples/example-lovecraft-at-the-mountains-of-madness.md

 ### by H.P.
 Lovecraft

-> A classic tale presented here as an example of a manuscript formatted as a
+> <small>The classic tale presented here as an example of a manuscript formatted as a
 > long-form narrative.
 For this example we are not using parts, only chapters,
 > each with a single scene.
->
-> This text was adapted from a transcription found on the fansite
+This text was adapted from a transcription found on the fansite
-> hplovecraft.com.
-It can be found [here](https://www.hplovecraft.com/writings/texts/fiction/mm.aspx).
+> hplovecraft\.com.
+It can be found [here](https://www.hplovecraft.com/writings/texts/fiction/mm.aspx).</small>

 </div></div>